Home >

 In New Jersey, real estate licensees are required to disclose how

-intend to work with buyers and sellers in a real estate
+they intend to work with buyers and sellers in a real estate

 transaction.
 (In rental transactions, the terms "buyers" and

-should read as "tenants" and "landlords," respectively.)
+“sellers” should be read as “tenants” and “landlords,”

 1. AS A SELLER'S AGENT OR SUBAGENT, I, AS A LICENSEE, REPRESENT THE

-SELLER AND ALL MATERIAL INFORMATION SUPPLIED TO ME BY THE BUYER WILL
+SELLER AND ALL MATERIAL INFORMATION SUPPLIED TO ME BY THE BUYER

-BE TOLD TO THE SELLER.
+WILL BE TOLD TO THE SELLER.

 2. AS A BUYER'S AGENT, I, AS A LICENSEE, REPRESENT THE BUYER AND ALL